Michael-ASU-exe/EGR314-2025-F-310/docs/component-selection-example/index.md

       <td><strong>LM2575D2T-3.3R4G</strong></td>
       <td><img src="../Images/P1.webp" width="130" /></td>
       <td>
         Our Choice: <u>LM2575D2T-3.3R4G</u> – Our team decided to go with the LM2575T because efficiency, current capacity and it has the highest input voltage range of the three.
-Although the LM2575T is slightly more expensive and requires a few additional external components, but performance and lower power cost make it the most cost-effective and reliabe choice for our design.
+The LM2575T is slightly more expensive and requires a few additional external components, but performance and lower long-term power cost make it the most cost-effective and reliabe choice for our design.
       </td>
     </tr>
   </tbody>